 With all three types of vertex mapped into the game context, it is also necessary to map their causal relations to create the provenance graph.
-The PROV model defines some causal relations that can be used similarly to their original context, but also provides rules to extend these relationships to be more suitable to a game context.
-Also, the PROV model deal well with the aspect of time, which can be heavily explored in games, especially on games focused on storytelling, recording when each event happened and using this information to generate other events without compromising continuity.
+The PROV model defines some causal relations that can be used similarly to their original context.
+However, it also provides rules to extend these relationships to be more suitable to a game context.
+Also, the PROV model deals well with the aspect of time, which can be heavily explored in games, especially on games focused on storytelling, recording when each event happened and using this information to generate other events without compromising continuity.

 To generate actions and control events, each NPC in the game requires a behavior controller in order to control his actions, providing an array of behavior possibilities.
 It can be of any type (for example, decision trees), as long as the information is recorded when executed.
 Event triggers are also analogous.
 The information extracted is later used in the provenance graph, so it is recommended to store relevant data.
 Relevancy varies from game to games but ideally it is any information that can be used to aid during analysis process.